Clients Assisted

 Youth Offender Parole Process

-California Fair Sentencing for Youth Act passed
+California Fair Sentencing for Youth Act

-The California Fair Sentencing for Youth Act, co-written and supported by PCJP, passes the California legislature and is signed into law by the governor, giving a second chance to men and women sentenced to life without parole for crimes committed as children.
+The California Fair Sentencing for Youth Act, co-written and supported by PCJP, passes the California legislature in 2012 and is signed into law by the governor, giving a second chance to men and women sentenced to life without parole for crimes committed as children.

-"Sin by Silence" bills drafted
+"Sin by Silence" bills

 PCJP drafts and consults on Assembly Bill 593 and AB-1593 — known as the “Sin by Silence Bills” after the documentary of the same name which features many PCJP clients.
 AB-593 expands habeas relief for those whose crime related to a history of battering.
 AB-1593 requires the parole board to give great weight to a history of battering in the parole process.